Markdown syntax reference guide

 - Only a single return is needed between paragraphs.

-** list item), rather than tab indentation (
+** list item), in addition to “default” tab indentation (

 * list item).

-- Not all Markdown syntax is supported.
+- For iA Writer, not all Markdown syntax is supported.